Macrometacorp/docs/docs/c8ql/tutorial/graph-traversal.md

 ]
 ```

-## Traverse to the grandchildren
+## Traverse to the Grandchildren

-For the Lannister family, we have relations that span from parent to grandchild.
+The Lannister family has relations that span from parent to grandchild.
 Let's change the traversal depth to return grandchildren, which means to go exactly two steps:

 ```js
 FOR c IN Characters